 Community fees vary hugely and depend on the level of services you receive.
 For example, in an apartment block with no pool, gardens or concierge service, you may pay as little as €100 a quarter.
 If, on the other hand, you’ve bought a property with a range of communal services, expect to pay at least €100 a month.
 Be aware that in some developments, community fees can run to several thousand euros a year.
 We have written a comprehensive article on Community Fees.

 As well as annual taxes levied by the local council and fees payable to the community of owners, you yourself are also liable for taxes.

-Wealth tax is paid annually for the previous year so, for example, the amount for 2017 is due by 31 December 2018.
-This tax is constantly being revised and successive governments have promised to abolish it definitively, although so far this has yet to happen.
-Consult your legal or fiscal adviser for the latest position on this tax.
+Wealth tax is paid annually for the previous year so, for example, the amount for 2022 is due by 31 December 2023.
+This tax is constantly being revised and in 2022, it was abolished in Andalucia from the 2023 tax year.